HamiltonInnovationsLLC/gpt-engineer-source/README.md

   # .venv\Lib\site-packages\openai\api_requestor.py is where that code lives that needs the updated key.
   # for me it was on line 138 you can search for " self.api_key = key "
   # Make sure your key is wrapped in '' to make sure that it is read as a string value.

+# TO RUN
+  # run " gpt-engineer projects/"YOUR PROJECT NAME HERE"